geftactics/new-mac-setup/README.md

 # new-mac-setup

-Script to quickly get as new mac up and running with the following:
+Script to quickly get a new mac up and running with the following:

 - brew
 - oh-my-zsh